Martha Chanjo Lunji

 Martha Chanjo Lunji was a Malawian Democratic Progressive Party politician who was the Member of Parliament (MP) for Nkhotakota North East from 2014 until her death in 2021.
 She was Chief Whip of the DPP in opposition and had served as Minister of Labour, Skills and Innovation in Peter Mutharika's government.

-Personal life
+Life

 Lunji held a Bachelor of Science in Electrical Engineering.
+She was a member of the Malawi Parliamentary Women's Caucus in the National Assembly.
 She died of COVID-19-related complications on the night of 13 July 2021 at Kamuzu Central Hospital.